A positive turning point turns negative for Mariners on tough night in Oakland

 But take Paxton out for any length of time from a rotation that’s already reeling from Felix Hernandez’s extended struggles, and the degree of difficulty rises considerably – even with Cano back in the lineup.

-At least Paxton’s X-rays came back negative (he’s day to day with a forearm contusion), and at least Hernandez had a strong outing in his career relief debut (5 2/3 innings, two runs).
+At least Paxton’s X-rays came back negative (he’s day to day with a forearm contusion), and at least Hernandez had a strong outing in his career relief debut (5 2/3 innings, two runs, a showing deemed “awesome” by Servais).
 But the Mariners’ 3-2 loss was disquieting on what could have been a turning-point night.

 Certainly, Cano was properly contrite in his return, apologizing to teammates (many of whom attended his news conference in a show of support), promising to fill whatever role the team wanted uncomplainingly, and assuring he would not be a distraction.